-Through recent passage of a new tax extenders bill, the energy efficient home credit (the 45L credit) which provides eligible contractors with a $2,000 tax credit for each energy efficient dwelling unit, is retroactively available for projects placed in service from 2018 to 2020, and through the end of 2021.
+The energy efficient home credit (the 45L credit), which provides eligible contractors up to a $5,000 tax credit for each energy efficient dwelling unit, is retroactively available for projects placed in service from 2020 to 2022, and through the end of 2032.
 Read on for eligibility requirements and then submit a 45L qualification form to see if your project is a good fit.

 The 45L credit can have substantial value, as demonstrated by these case studies:

 Three-story, 83-unit, multi-family project, fully leased in the eligible year.
 In this project, 100 percent of the units qualified for the credit.

 Tax credit ($5,000 x 83 units) - $415,000

 Project certification fee ($400 x 83 units) - $33,200

 Net benefit - $381,800